 Above, dental screenings are an important part of the third annual Tooth Fairy Convention, held this month at Exposition Park.
 It was sponsored by the L.A.
 Trust for Children’s Health.

-Then, while enrolled in a medical terminology class at Elizabeth Learning Center, she learned just what those dental procedures were all about.
+Anyway, Brenda did get over here fear, as while she enrolled in a medical terminology class at Elizabeth Learning Center, she learned just what those dental procedures were all about.
 Already working in the Wellness Center that operates at her K-12 school in Cudahy, Garcia began volunteering in a dental office, where she became inspired by the professionals who “work with their hearts.”
 She also joined the board of the nonprofit Los Angeles Trust for Children’s Health, which serves wellness centers at Elizabeth and 14 other schools in the District.

 And, she set her sights on a career in dentistry.